Quantcast

 But suddenly the track ends in a gnarled mass of twisted metal and the thrills intensify as the train races both forward and backward through mountain caverns and icy canyons and guests head for an inevitable face-to-muzzle showdown with the mysterious yeti -- known to some as the abominable snowman.

 Expedition EVEREST is located in the Asia section of the theme park.
-At nearly 200 feet high, it will be the tallest mountain in Florida.
-Expedition EVEREST features Disney’s FASTPASS, an innovative system -- offered at no charge to park guests -- designed to reduce wait times at popular attractions in all four Walt Disney World theme parks.
+At nearly 200 feet high, it is the tallest mountain in Florida.

 Expedition Everest Fast Facts: